ibarwick/firebird_fdw/README.md

 working reliably, please be aware this is still very much work-in-progress;
 *USE AT YOUR OWN RISK*.

-`firebird_fdw` is designed to be compatible with PostgreSQL 9.3 ~ 13,
+`firebird_fdw` is designed to be compatible with PostgreSQL 9.3 ~ 13.
-although in earlier PostgreSQL versions not all `firebird_fdw` options are available.
-It is not designed to work with forks of the core PostgreSQL community version.
+The range of `firebird_fdw` options available for a particular PostgreSQL version depends on the state of the Foreign Data Wrapper API for that version; the more recent the version, the more features will be available.

 `firebird_fdw` supports Firebird 2.5 and later.
 It will probably work with Firebird 2.0 or later, and may work with earlier versions if the `disable_pushdowns` option is set (see below), but has never been tested with those versions.

+`firebird_fdw` is developed against the core PostgreSQL community version and may not be compatible with commercial forks.

 This `README` represents the documentation for the current development version of `firebird_fdw`.
 Stable documentation for previous releases is available